Last Updated on July 9, 2021 by Oddmund Groette

 Thus, your portfolio should not only have dividend stocks.
-You should also include compounders and perhaps one other asset class outside stocks.
+You should also include compounders and perhaps other asset classes outside stocks.
 However, a specific percentage can only be determined by knowing your investment goals and risk tolerance.
+Thus it’s impossible to determine what percent of your portfolio should be dividend-paying stocks and how many of those you should have in your portfolio.
+We recommend looking for quality companies, not specifically dividend stocks.

 While a certain percent of your portfolio should be dedicated to dividend-paying stocks, the remaining should be allocated to other assets, which are more flexible and efficient than dividends.